ArcGIS authentication models and providers

 When using web-based resources in ArcGIS, a user establishes an identity after they initially authenticate.
 Identity can be established through the variety of methods, but the general sequence is described as follows:

-2. An ArcGIS sign in prompt may appear as a redirect, popup or embed.
+2. An ArcGIS sign in prompt may appear as a redirect, popup or embedded content.
 Available login options for that specific ArcGIS Enterprise deployment or ArcGIS Online organization will be presented, allowing the user to choose an option or instead, present the only available option if only one is enabled.
 This sign in window and underlying process are based on OAuth standards, and as such, there are also scenarios when a user might be asked to approve access to an external application, as is the case in other OAuth workflows used by other applications or systems.

-However authentication is completed, the resulting session is based on the ArcGIS access token.
-This token is maintained either in application code or as an HTTP cookie and is valid for a specific duration and session.
-The default token expiration is 120 minutes, though tokens can be refreshed.
-The user’s identity also includes user-specific attributes that apply across the ArcGIS system and user experience, such as:
+However authentication is completed, the resulting user session is based exclusively on the ArcGIS access token.
+This token is maintained either in application code or stored and communicated as an HTTP cookie and is valid for a specific duration.
+The default token expiration is 120 minutes, though tokens can be refreshed and requested for longer periods.
+Along with the access token, a refresh_token is also generated, which can be used to refresh the user’s access token and extend their session when usage goes beyond a two-hour period.

 • User type – such as Viewer, Contributor, Creator or other